Here are my comments on the controversy behind Annie Jacobsen’s fascinating and provocative book which was written in 2011.

 Many of the German engineers played some significant roles in the development and testing of U.S. rocketry (as well as other military projects) in the late 1940’s.

 It has always been my understanding that the U.S. military also secretly began to test-fly several prototypes of unconventional, flying wing aircraft (some with Ramjet engines) which the Germans developed in the early 1940’s, including a few of the Horten brothers’ flying wings.

 (All this, in addition to possibly other even more ‘unconventional’ German aircraft.)

 It is said that one of the Horten brothers’ fying wing aircraft may even have reached speeds of up to 500 miles per hour when tested in Germany in 1943, even though it had a limited range of less than 1000 miles.

-With the help of these scientists and engineers, it is my conjecture that the U.S. military secretly conducted these flight tests over the deserts of southern New Mexico in 1946 and 1947.
+With the help of these scientists and engineers, it is my conjecture that the U.S. military secretly conducted these flight tests over the deserts of southern New Mexico and elsewhere.